Android-for-Python/Android-for-Python-Users/README.md

 ## Changing buildozer.spec

 Note that Buildozer allows *specification* of build files, versions, and options; but unlike most other build tools it *does not do version management*.
 If buildozer.spec is changed the change probably *won't* propagate into the apk on the next build.

-After changing the buildozer.spec file users *must* do an appclean.
+After changing the buildozer.spec file (or any of the dependencies) users *must* do an appclean.
 ```
 buildozer appclean
 buildozer android debug